rhelms/DataTablesDotNet/readme.md

     `var formattedList = dataTableParser.Process();`
 6. Return the formatted data:
     `return Json(formattedList, JsonRequestBehavior.AllowGet);`

+For best results, implement a JsonNetActionFilter to return a result serialized with JSON.Net, so that the returned properties can remain as lower case.
+The implementation used in the project has been borrowed from [Using JSON.Net As Default JSON Serializer in MVC](http://labs.bjfocus.co.uk/2014/06/using-json-net-as-default-json-serializer-in-mvc/).

 If you want to see it in action, you can download the code and run the included MVC app in the debugger.